vinrod123/pokeapi/README.md

 DI with Koin,
 Elvis operator in Non-null,
-Inteface segregation between Repository and ViewModel, Selead class Result,
+Inteface segregation from Solid between Repository and ViewModel, Selead class Result,
 Kotlin Coroutines
 Unit test, should test: